GUIDE 2026

 Make it Easy to Navigate

-Once you have developed a logical document structure with sections that contain related information, the next step is to display the structure in a way that makes it easy for users to find the section that contains information of interest.
+Once you have developed a logical document structure with sections containing related information, the next step is to display the structure in a way that makes it easy for users to find the section containing the information of interest.
 In other words, you need to make the documentation easy to navigate.

 For documentation in the traditional multi-chapter manual format, you can do this by putting a table of contents at the start of the document.
-Another way is to add an index that contains key terms that users can search for.
+Another option is to add an index containing key terms that users can search for.

 Make it Searchable